fbpx

 Tip: There is a way to take the bus from Lluhuar back to Cabanaconde, however the steep and winding road doesn’t look very welcoming to large bus traffic.
 Proceed at your own risk.

-Our Experience Trekking the Colca Canyon
+Our experience on the Colca Canyon trek

 As if we hadn’t had enough hiking after the Inca Trail, we decided to add one last trek to our trip.